 This certificate is not eligible for Federal Financial Aid.
-To explore other financial aid opportunities, please visit the YC Answer Center.
+To explore other financial aid opportunities, please visit YC Admission.

 - ELT 162 Mircroprocessors & Microcontrollers Credits: 2 - ELT 183 Digital Circuits Credits: 3

 Upon successful completion of the Digital Electronics Certificate program, the learner will be able to: